 I know, I know.
 This one might seem obvious to you.
 But it’s so important that I couldn’t leave it off the list.

 I don’t write my detailed to-do list in my planner, because it’s always changing and I want to be able to access it electronically.
 What I do use my planner for is important appointments and bigger-picture weekly & monthly goals.

 I like to have a planner in print, because I enjoy writing things down.
 I keep it near me while I’m working so I can update it whenever I need to.
 But I also use the Calendar app on my phone for important commitments.

 If you’d rather do everything electronically, Google Calendar is perfect for tracking appointments & commitments.
-For the smaller bite-sized tasks & planning your daily workflow, I recommend using Asana.
+For the smaller bite-sized tasks & planning your daily workflow, I recommend using Trello.
 It’s free!